Not all the Clubs run all the time so please make further enquiries.

 We have enjoyed finishing our pillows and starting our chicken door stoppers.

-Haylands is again entering this inspirational Challenge.
+Haylands is again planning on entering this inspirational Challenge.

 Children will experience the process of auditioning, rehearsing and competing in this big event.